Burkitt Lymphoma in Children

 The lymphatic system is part of the immune system.
 It helps the body fight diseases and infections.
 The lymphatic system also helps balance fluids in different parts of the body.
 The lymphatic system includes:

 - Lymph.
 This is a clear fluid that contains white blood cells called lymphocytes.

 - Lymph vessels.
 These are tiny tubes that carry lymph fluid all over the body.

 - Lymphocytes.
-These are a type of white blood cell that fights infections and disease.
-Burkitt lymphoma starts in one type of lymphocyte called mature B-cells.
+These are white blood cells that fight infections and disease.
+Burkitt lymphoma starts in the type of lymphocyte called mature B-cells.
 B-cells make antibodies to fight infections.

 - Lymph nodes.
 These are small bean-shaped organs.
 They're scattered all over the body.
 They're connected by lymph vessels.
 And they filter the lymph fluid as it moves around the body.

 - Other organs and body tissues.
 The lymphatic system includes the bone marrow where blood is made.
 It also includes the spleen, thymus, and tonsils.

-There are 3 main types of Burkitt lymphoma:
+There are 3 main types of Burkitt lymphoma in children:

 - Endemic (may be called African Burkitt lymphoma).
-Endemic means it is common in one area.
+Endemic means it is common in 1 area.
 This type is a common childhood cancer in central Africa, Brazil, and Papua New Guinea (along the equator).
 It causes large tumors of the face and starts in the jawbone and other facial bones.
 It's rare in the U.S.

 - Sporadic (nonendemic).
 This is the type most often seen in the U.S. and Western Europe.
 It often causes large tumors in the belly (abdomen).

 Which children are at risk for Burkitt lymphoma?

 In children, Burkitt lymphoma is most common in boys between ages 5 and 10.

 What causes Burkitt lymphoma in a child?

 Like other types of NHL, the exact cause of Burkitt lymphoma isn't known.
 Some viral infections may increase a child’s risk of having Burkitt lymphoma.
 The viruses that are linked to Burkitt lymphoma include:

 - Epstein-Barr virus (EBV), the virus that causes mono (mononucleosis)

 - HIV, the virus that causes AIDS